Wedding of Prince William and Catherine Middleton: Music

-The music performed before the service included two instrumental pieces by Sir Peter Maxwell Davies ("Veni Creator Spiritus" and "Farewell to Stromness") as well as with works by J.S.
-Bach, Benjamin Britten, Frederick Delius, Edward Elgar, Gerald Finzi, Charles Villiers Stanford, Ralph Vaughan Williams and Percy Whitlock.
+The music performed before the service included two instrumental pieces by Sir Peter Maxwell Davies ("Veni Creator Spiritus" and "Farewell to Stromness"), as well as works by Johann Sebastian Bach, Benjamin Britten, Frederick Delius, Edward Elgar, Gerald Finzi, Charles Villiers Stanford, Ralph Vaughan Williams and Percy Whitlock.

 The bells of Westminster Abbey rang a full peal as the newly married couple and guests left the church.
 The ten bells rang a peal called "Spliced Surprise Royal", consisting of 5,040 changes, that took more than three hours to complete.
 They were rung by the volunteers of the Westminster Abbey Company of Ringers, under the direction of David Hilling.

 Wedding ring

-The wedding ring of Catherine is made from Welsh gold.
-The ring was created by the royal warrant holder Wartski, a company with roots in Bangor, Gwynedd, north Wales.
+Catherine's Welsh gold wedding ring was made by the royal warrant holder Wartski, a company with roots in Bangor, Gwynedd, north Wales.
 Since 1923, it has been a tradition in the Royal Family to use Welsh gold for the wedding ring of the bride.
 This ring was made from a small amount of gold that had been kept in the royal vaults since it was presented to Queen Elizabeth II.
 It was mined from the Clogau Gold Mine in the mountains of North Wales.
 The Clogau Gold Mine had its heyday in the late nineteenth century, was abandoned in the early twentieth century, was reopened in 1992 and finally closed in 1998.
-The Queen had "given a piece of the gold that has been in the family for many years to Prince William as a gift," a palace source stated.
+The Queen had given a piece of the gold that had been in the family for many years to Prince William.
 Prince William chose not to receive a wedding ring at the ceremony.

 Title upon marriage

-On the morning of the wedding, it was announced that William was to be created Duke of Cambridge, Earl of Strathearn, and Baron Carrickfergus, with Catherine becoming Her Royal Highness The Duchess of Cambridge after the wedding.
-This is in line with the practice of granting titles upon marriage to royal princes who did not already have one (for example, Prince Andrew was created Duke of York when he married in 1986).
+On the morning of the wedding, it was announced that William was to be created Duke of Cambridge, Earl of Strathearn, and Baron Carrickfergus, with Catherine becoming Her Royal Highness The Duchess of Cambridge after the marriage service.
+This was in line with the practice of granting titles upon marriage to royal princes who did not already have one (for example, Prince Andrew was created Duke of York when he married in 1986).
 Strathearn is close to St Andrews, Fife, in Scotland, where the couple met as students, and Carrickfergus is in Northern Ireland.
-Combined with his existing titular link with Wales, William's collective titles link him to each of the four countries in the United Kingdom.